 Navios Holdings does not consider inflation to be a significant risk to the cost of doing business in the foreseeable future.
 Inflation has a moderate impact on operating expenses, drydocking expenses and corporate overhead.
-Refer to "Statement of Operations Breakdown by Segment" in "Operating Results" for the discussion of the effects of inflation in Navios Logistics operations.

 C. Research and development, patents and licenses, etc.